shx99717/nodejs/README.md

 * nodemon

 ## dependencies and devDependencies
+#### understanding of dependencies
+> Some good examples of dependencies which would be required at runtime include `React`, `Redux`, `Express`, and `Axios` etc...

+When you install an npm package using `npm install <package-name>`, you are installing it as a dependency.
+The package is automatically listed in the `package.json file`, under the dependencies

 #### understanding of devDependencies
 `dependencies` are required to run, `devDependencies` only to develop, e.g.: `unit tests`, `CoffeeScript to JavaScript transpilation`, `minification`, ...
+> Some good examples of when to install devDependencies would be `Nodemon`, `Babel`, `ESLint`, and testing frameworks like `Chai`, `Mocha`, `Enzyme`, etc...

+> Development dependencies are intended as development-only packages, that are unneeded in production.
+For example testing packages, webpack or Babel.

 If you are going to develop a package, you download it (e.g. via git clone), go to its root which contains package.json, and run:
 ```javascript